andriyanov/netcop/README.md

     Port-channel2 10.0.0.2
     Port-channel2 10.1.0.2

-The `.expand()` method iterates over all possible paths in config by a given selector with wildcards using glob syntax.
-It returns tuples with the length equal to the number of wildcard placeholders in the given key.
+The `.expand()` method iterates over all possible paths in a config by a given selector with wildcards using glob syntax.
+It returns tuples with the length equal to the number of wildcard placeholders in a given key.

 [1]: https://github.com/mpenning/ciscoconfparse